irgantaraa/RestAPI/README.md

    - **Description:** Submits a rating for a specific movie.
    - **Tests:**
      - Valid request to check for status codes 200 and 201 based on the operation.
+     - Invalid page number request to check for status code 400.

 ## Testing Framework